tsgates/arch-wiki-markdown/wiki/Fstab.md

     but doesn't break mutt or other applications that need to know if a file has been read since the last time it was modified.)
 Can help performance (see atime options).
+-   discard - Issue TRIM commands to the underlying block device when blocks are freed.
+Recommended to use if the filesystem is located on an SSD.
 -   flush - The vfat option to flush data more often, thus making copy dialogs or progress bars to stay up until all data is written.
+-   nofail - Mount device when present but ignore if absent.
+This prevents errors being reported at boot for removable media.
 -   defaults - the default mount options for the filesystem to be used.
     The default options for ext4 are: rw, suid, dev, exec, auto, nouser, async.